Victorian Railways flat wagons: QB / VWAA 1–11

 The first well wagon was constructed in 1902 at Newport Workshops, and coded QB1.
 A further ten entered service between 1912 and 1913.

-The class was constructed with a 52 ft long x 9 ft wide frame, at normal height over the bogies but lowering to roughly 9 inches clear of the railhead for the central 29ft9in deck.
-This deck portion contained a 3'9" x 18'0" opening, and was flanked either side by beams to support loads which could be placed in any of five positions each, as required.
-The central well appears to have been extendable, or perhaps plates at top and bottom were removed for particular loads which had to be suspended across more than one wagon.
-It is also possible that on construction the vehicles were fitted with stanchions for timber or pipe loads, although these do not appear in later photographs.
-Ten lashing rings per side and two per end were fitted to secure the loading.

 The central portion could carry 14 tons; if a load were evenly distributed across the length of the wagon, the capacity was raised to 30 tons.
 The wagon itself weighed a little over 17 tons.
 A common use for the fleet was transport of locomotive boilers, but they could be used for a wide range of goods as required.

 Bogies were the 1880s standard "diamondframe" type with spoked wheels; these were later superseded by plate frame and cast bogies, and some wagons received disc wheels.
 Splashers were fitted over cutouts in the angled slopes, and it appears these may have changed size over time.

-QB7 was altered for "specific loading" in 1940, although no details are available.
-Other vehicles were apparently modified as required for any particular traffic, with fittings welded in place and then sometimes, but not always, removed with a cutting torch after the event; as a result many wagons were unique in at least one way.